 According to the Bible, everyone who has not believed on Jesus as their Savior is already condemned.
 If you don't want to stay condemned, you need to trust Jesus Christ as the One who paid for your sins on the cross.

-If you believe in Jesus as your Savior, you will not be judged, you will not be condemned because Jesus has already suffered the judgment and the condemnation of God, in your place.
+If you believe in Jesus as your Savior, you will not be judged, you will not be condemned because Jesus has already suffered the judgment and condemnation of God in your place.

 "These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life, and that ye may believe on the name of the Son of God."
 I John 5:13.
 Getting Saved is the eternal happiness decision.

 God Made A Way For You To Be Saved

 "Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me."
 John 14:6.

 "That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.